COVID-19: Myths Versus Facts

 Myth: If I and everyone around me are wearing cloth face coverings, there’s no need to practice social distancing.

-Fact: Cloth face coverings are NOT a replacement for social distancing.
+Fact: Wearing a cloth face covering is NOT a replacement for social distancing.
 Whenever you are outside your home or around anyone outside your immediate household circle, you should stay 6 feet away from others.
+Doing both provides two layers of protection against the spread of COVID-19.

 Myths about who gets COVID-19 and transmission